 Rock & Roll Record Albums Price Guide upset the system: the values that I assigned to thousands of records were drastically at odds with what had been the norm in the previous editions.
 Because of this, my book acquired other nicknames: one of the more colorful was “that f*cking Umphred book.”

 THE BATTLE OF THE BANDS was a fabulous concept: the Turtles recorded a dozen tracks in a dozen different styles under a dozen fictional group names!
 Hence, twelve different bands battling it out on one record!
 Despite the presence of the delightfully goofy Top 10 hit Elenore, the album sold little and could be found in cut-out bins for years.

 My first BIG problem

 In 1985, I was hired by John O’Sullivan and Don Woodside to take over their line of record collectors price guides.
-During my interview for the position, I made it known that I thought their books all but useless.
+During my interview for the position, I made it known that I thought their books were all but useless.
 That, in fact, they did a grave disservice to the buying and selling of records with staggeringly inaccurate values and countless pointless discographies.

 I made it clear that if hired I would make sweeping changes that would disrupt the flow of information—or, as I argued, the flow of misinformation—of the earlier editions of the OW books.
 The one concession I would make was to keep their existing format; that way the books would at least look familiar to longtime readers.